kirkch/JUnitMosaic/README.md

     JUnitMosic.spinUntilReleased( weakRef );

 The advantage of this approach is that the moment that the async condition becomes true, then the test will move on.
 This keeps the test fast and responsive.

+#### Spin lock time outs

-It should also be noted that if the condition never happens, then the test will time out (3 seconds by default, but can be specified).
+If the condition never happens, then the test will time out (3 seconds by default, but can be specified).
 3 seconds is usually plenty for small and fast unit tests; obviously integration and system tests would require much longer.
+If we are unlucky and a GC event delays the test, or worse swap usage or some other JVM/OS related stall then usually the use of a 3 second timer would cause a flickering test;  Sometimes it would pass, and some times it would fail.
+The JUnitMosaic spin methods all compensate for system stalls by tracking how much delay occurs in scheduling threads, the more delay that occurs then the more time is given to the spin lock before the test will abort itself.

 # Run N jobs concurrently